Christophe Neff

+Since 2009, Neff regularly contributes to a blog called 'Paysages' (engl.= landscapes) at le Monde.fr, which is mostly written in French, sometimes in German, and very occasionally in English.

 On the 23 of April 2019 Neff announced on his blog, that he will finished editing “paysages” on the blog hosting service of LeMonde.fr, because Le Monde has decided to close up the Blogs Le Monde.fr.
 He also explained that he would try to relaunch “Paysages” with another hosting service.
 In the same post he also expressed his regrets that the cultural gap between France and Germany had never been as large as in 2019, reminding readers that the original idea had been to create a franco-german blog.
 In June 2019 he relauchned his blog „paysages“ on wordpress.com.